Estimation of partial rankings from sparse, noisy comparisons: Introduction

-In the classic Bradley Terry model \cite{bradley1952rank}, the outcome of a comparison between two nodes is modeled as a Bernoulli random variable with a probability that depends on the latent scores associated with the items.
+In the classic Bradley-Terry (BT) model \cite{bradley1952rank}, the outcome of a comparison between two nodes is modeled as a Bernoulli random variable with a probability that depends on the latent scores associated with the items.
 After inference with the model, one obtains a set of continuous scores that can be ordered to obtain a final ranking.
-The Bradley Terry model has inspired numerous extensions \cite{agresti2012categorical,jerdee2024luck} to more flexibly model variations in match outcomes, including the possibility of ties in the match outcomes \cite{rao1967ties,davidson1970extending,yan2016ranking,baker2021modifying} (rather than ties in the final \emph{rankings} as we study here).
+The BT model has inspired numerous extensions \cite{agresti2012categorical,jerdee2024luck} to more flexibly model variations in match outcomes, including the possibility of ties in the match outcomes \cite{rao1967ties,davidson1970extending,yan2016ranking,baker2021modifying} (rather than ties in the final \emph{rankings} as we study here).
 Another popular inference-based method for ranking from pairwise comparisons is SpringRank \cite{de2018physical}, which ranks nodes by finding the ground state of a physical system which models the comparison network as a set of directed springs and has also inspired numerous generalizations \cite{iacovissi2022interplay,della2024model}.
-These methods can parsimoniously model heterogeneity and noise in match outcomes but do not allow for the possibility of ties in the inferred rankings, and, as such, are unable to determine when there is enough structure in the comparison data to justify distinguishing the rankings of different items.
-(In principle, two players can have identical scores under such methods, but this is rarely ever achieved in practice numerically.)
+These methods can parsimoniously model heterogeneity and noise in match outcomes but do not allow for the possibility of ties in the inferred rankings and, as such, are unable to determine when there is enough structure in the comparison data to justify distinguishing the rankings of different items.
+(In principle, two nodes can have identical scores under such methods, but this is rarely ever achieved in practice numerically.)
 Such methods can therefore infer rankings that overfit the data when limited observations are available, resulting in rankings that are highly sensitive to small changes in outcomes.
-In the ordered Stochastic Block Model (OSBM) of Peixoto \cite{peixoto2022ordered}, nodes are grouped according to both the mixing structure of the network and hierarchies among the nodes as evidenced by edge directionality.
-Although the OSBM does allow nodes to be grouped in part by the edge hierarchy, it is heavily influenced by the mixing structure of the nodes, which largely depends on the positions of the edges rather than their directionality (the latter aspect being of primary interest for pairwise ranking).
-In contrast, the method we propose here focuses only on the directionality of the observed edges and so is adaptable to a broad class of ranking methods, including most popular generalizations of the Bradley Terry model \cite{jerdee2024luck}.
+Several methods have been proposed to reduce this overfitting and promote ties in the inferred rankings (see Sec.~\ref{subsec:partial-ranking}).
+However, these models often require extensive parameter tuning, a priori knowledge about the number and size of the groups being inferred, or incorporate information other than the outcomes of the pairwise comparisons, making them difficult to adapt to a broad range of existing ranking methods.